lingsamuel/Nymph/README.md

 Available values:
 - append (default): doesn't change existed elements
 - prepend: use this if order matters
-- replace: clear all existed elements in all plugins, highest priority.
+- replace: clear all existed elements in all plugins, has the highest priority.

 If a `$strategy-list-hybrid` operator is set, this property is fallback strategy.